evgenymun/wake_word_detection/README.md

 https://commonvoice.mozilla.org/en/datasets - 70Gb, 80K voices, MP3

-In this project we will design a machine learning model to wake from a custom wake word like ‘Hey Forth Brain’
+In this project we will design a machine learning model to wake from a custom wake word like ‘Hey Fourth Brain’

 ### Data preparation
 Used MCV corpus 8 en 70GB data as a source for positive (hey, fourth & brain) and negative wav files